Waga River

 The Waga River (和賀川, Waga-gawa) is a river in Iwate Prefecture, Japan.
 From its headwaters near Mt.
 Waga in the Ōu Mountains it flows from north to south through the entire length of Nishiwaga Town before turning east through Kitakami City.
 The River enters the Kitakami River on the south side of the city opposite Mt.
 Otoko.

 The headwaters of both the Waga River and its major tributary the Geto River (夏油川, Geto-gawa) are located in geologically active areas that provide hot springs for numerous onsen.
 Located at the head of the Geto River is Geto Onsen and Geto Ski Area, both popular attractions.

 History

 In prehistoric times the Waga River valley was occupied by the Jōmon people whose artifacts can be found in many places.
 One of the more famous sites is at Kunenbashi (九年橋, Kunenbashi) where the Waga River meets the Kitakami River.
 Stone "swords", tablets and tools as well as clay figurines, earrings, potsherds and even a shark's tooth were found from the Final Jōmon Period (1,300 - 300 BC).
+A number of Pleistocene fossil beds have also been found in the lower terrace of the river.

 In 1945 a small prisoner of war camp was established on the south side of the river in the area now known as Lake Kinshu.
 In the same year a small aircraft factory was built in some caves on the north side of the river near the Ishibane Dam.